Bushrod Washington: Planter and George Washington's executor

-By 1787, the year of his father's death and a Virginia tax census, Washington owned land, nine adult and 25 child slaves in Westmoreland County (all supervised by an overseer), as well as nine horses (including stud horses), 59 cattle and six carriage wheels.
-He also owned nine adult and four child slaves in Berkeley County (that became West Virginia after the American Civil War) and his brother Corbin (the other main beneficiary of J. A. Washington's will) owned 27 adult and 26 child slaves there, as well as 17 horses including a stud horse and 40 cattle.
+By 1787, the year of his father's death and a Virginia tax census, Washington enslaved nine adults and 25 children (all supervised by an overseer) and owned land as well as nine horses (including stud horses), 59 cattle, and six carriage wheels in Westmoreland County.
+He also enslaved nine adults and four children in Berkeley County (that became West Virginia after the American Civil War) and his brother Corbin (the other primary beneficiary of J. A. Washington's will) enslaved 27 adults and 26 children there, owning 17 horses including a stud horse and 40 cattle.

 Around 1795, Washington purchased Belvidere, the former Richmond estate of William Byrd III.
-Thus, while handling cases and taking the notes that would make him the reporter for Virginia's appellate court, Washington primarily lived in Richmond, and sold Belvidere upon being appointed to the Supreme Court in 1798.
+Thus, while handling cases and taking the notes that would make him the reporter for Virginia's appellate court, Washington primarily lived in Richmond.
+Washington sold Belvidere upon being appointed to the Supreme Court in 1798.